pebble-tree/node-foundationdb/README.md

 )
 ```

 > **Note ⛑** The naming is weird at the end of the range.
-Remember range queries are always non-inclusive of the end of their range.
+FDB range queries are *always* non-inclusive of the end of their range.
 In the above example FDB will find the next key greater than `end`, then *not include this key in the results*.

 You can add or subtract an offset from a key selector using `fdb.keySelector.add(sel, offset)`.
 This counts *in keys*.
-For example, to find the key thats exactly 10 keys from key `'a'`:
+For example, to find the key thats exactly 10 keys after key `'a'`:

 ```javascript
 const ks = require('foundationdb').keySelector